 - pulmonary hypertension

-The Risks of a Lung Transplant
+Risks of a Lung Transplant

 The major risk of a lung transplant is organ rejection.
 This happens when

-Other of lung transplant surgery include (Mayo Clinic):
+Other risks of lung transplant surgery include:

 - bleeding and blood clots

 - cancer and malignancies due to

 - kidney damage